 Cash provided by operating activities represents net income (loss) adjusted for certain non-cash items and changes in assets and liabilities.
-The \$1,840 million increase in cash provided by operations during the two fiscal quarters ended April 30, 2017, compared to the two fiscal quarters ended May 1, 2016, was due to the impact of net income and adjustments to net income for non-cash items, offset by changes in assets and liabilities.
-The adjustments to net income for non-cash items were higher, compared to the two fiscal quarters ended May 1, 2016, primarily due to increased depreciation and amortization and share-based compensation due to the full year-to-date impact of the Broadcom Merger in fiscal year 2017, as well as the non-cash portion of the debt extinguishment loss resulting from the repayment of our term loans outstanding under our 2016 Credit Agreement.
+The \$2,533 million increase in cash provided by operations during the three fiscal quarters ended July 30, 2017, compared to the three fiscal quarters ended July 31, 2016, was due to the impact of net income and adjustments to net income for non-cash items, offset by changes in assets and liabilities.
+The adjustments to net income for non-cash items were higher, compared to the three fiscal quarters ended July 31, 2016, primarily due to increased depreciation and amortization, changes in deferred taxes and other non-cash taxes, increased share-based compensation due to the full year-to-date impact of the Broadcom Merger in fiscal year 2017 and an increase in the non-cash portion of the debt extinguishment loss resulting from the repayment of our term loans outstanding under our 2016 Credit Agreement, partially offset by a decrease in non-cash restructuring, impairment and disposal charges.